How to protect your car from salt damage

 On a national level, The Smithsonian Institution reports that more than 22 million tons of salt are scattered on U.S. roads annually.

-While salt is good for the roads, it can be very bad for the cars on those roads.
+While salt is good for removing ice from the roads, it can be very bad for the cars on those roads.
 That magical substance used for de-icing can also de-paint your car.
 Saline streets can wreak havoc on the undercarriage and body of a vehicle, eating away at paint, causing rust and opening the door to more serious issues.
 Due to their proximity to the undercarriage, two crucial areas especially vulnerable to corrosion and rust are the brake and fuel lines.

 With a solid chunk of winter under our belts (and unfortunately, more yet to endure), it’s a great time to give your car some attention and wash off all that roadway gunk and grime.